MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender/microsoft-secure-score-improvement-actions.md

 A seção chamada **At a glance** dirá a categoria, os ataques que ela pode proteger e o produto.

-**O impacto do** usuário é o que os usuários  experimentarão se a ação de melhoria for aprovada, e os usuários afetados serão as pessoas que serão afetadas.
+**O impacto do** usuário é o que os usuários  experimentarão se a ação de melhoria for aprovada, e os Usuários afetados serão as pessoas que serão afetadas.

 ### <a name="implement-the-improvement-action"></a>Implementar a ação de melhoria